 As I first realized the threat, back when the forest fire was just thick smoke looming up from behind the mountains near our home, I made a rational and reasonable list of the treasures I would take.
 But each hour of each day found me adding to the ‘can’t live without this’ growing pile of boxes.
 I debated on just packing up my whole house except for the easy-to-replace things like the printer, table lamps, and canning jars.
 Reason won as I gave myself the mature-toned voice of “everything’s replaceable” speech.

 All’s well that ends well–my house didn’t burn, though the beautiful forest in the mountains around me are ruined for many generations to come.
 And I’ve spent the past week trying to move four pickup loads of valuables back in.
 Did I mention I had a huge yard sale at a friends house last weekend?
-There’s a few boxes of remnants from that fiasco–things she had that I decided I needed.
+There are a few boxes of remnants from that fiasco–things she had that I decided I needed.
 (I’m really just a collector, not a hoarder!)

 Then my son fell from a ladder, broke his wrist bones in multiple places, requiring surgery.
 So I volunteered to be his nurse and driver for a few days.